LSU-UE4/UE5-Level-Design/double-jump/README.md

 ##### `Step 22.`\|`SUU&G`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Now we do not judge the distances based on the player model as this is not used for collision.
+It is the **Capsule Component** in the **Third Person Character** blueprint.
+Chnage the **Capsule Component | Rendering | Hiddent in Game** and deselect it.

 Run the game and press jump multiple times.
 You should notice a boost to vertical height on the second press but not a third press.
 Also, if you double jump when falling downwards it pauses the player creating an odd hiccup.
 On the next page we will fix this.

 ___